 One reason is that thinner tires provide less rolling resistance.
 This means that the car will use less energy to move forward, which can lead to better fuel economy.

 Overall, thin tires can offer a number of benefits for sports cars.
 They can help improve fuel economy, performance, and even safety.
-If you’re considering buying a sports car, be sure to ask about the type of tires that it comes with.
+If you’re considering buying a sports car, be sure to ask about the type that it comes with.

 Are Thin Tires On Bikes Good?